osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 ### Links
 Linear velocity on links can be set with [`Link::SetLinearVel()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Link.html#a110267b99cacd79cd377ca8619956645).
 It accepts a [three dimensional vector](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1math_1_1Vector3.html) with the target linear velocity.
-The provided target velocity must be expressed in the world frame.
+The velocity must be expressed in the world frame.

 Angular velocity on links can be set with [`Link::SetAngularVel()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Link.html#a996d99f2897ebca28979b24b7f23faa1).
 It also accepts a three dimensional vector with the target angular velocity.
-The provided target velocity must be expressed in the world frame.
+The velocity must be expressed in the world frame.

 ## Set Velocity With Joint Motors (ODE Only)
-The joint velocity can be achieved through applying the perfect amount of force to a joint.
+Joint velocity can be set by applying the exact required force to a joint.
 Gazebo only supports this method when using the ODE physics engine (the default engine).
 It relies on the [ODE Joint Motor feature](https://www.ode-wiki.org/wiki/index.php?title=Manual:_Joint_Types_and_Functions#Stops_and_motor_parameters).

-Accessing this feature requires calling [`Joint::SetParam()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Joint.html#a48402b4fa13b0209246396c0d726d914).
+Configuring a joint motor is done using [`Joint::SetParam()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Joint.html#a48402b4fa13b0209246396c0d726d914).
 It accepts three parameters: key, axis, and value.
 The key parameter is a string that names the parameter to be changed.
 The axis parameter is an index that may be 0 or 1.